FactoryBoy/factory_boy/docs/reference.rst

 .. note:: The target of the :class:`RelatedFactory` is evaluated *after* the initial factory has been instantiated.
-          This means that calls to :class:`factory.SelfAttribute` cannot go higher than this :class:`RelatedFactory`:
+          However, the build context is passed down to that factory; this means that calls to :class:`factory.SelfAttribute` *can* go back to the calling factorry's context:

           .. code-block:: python